A Major

 What are the inversions of A major?

 Beyond the root position, you'll find that A major features two different inversions.
-Below, you'll learn how to play the 1st and 2nd inversions of the chord.
+Below, you'll learn how to play the first and second inversions of the chord.

-How to play the 1st inversion of A major
+How to play the first inversion of A major

-To play the 1st inversion, you'll make C♯ the lowest note of the chord and use the following fingers:
+To play the first inversion, you'll make C♯ the lowest note of the chord and use the following fingers:

 A - Fifth finger (5)